vtex/mkp-app-template/docs/marketplace-integration-graphql-api.md

 ## Schema description

 >⚠️ Arguments must be provided by the user.
-Required arguments are marked with an exclamation mark (`!`).
+Required fields are marked with an exclamation mark (`!`).

 ### Configuration